gmih/gmih.github.io/pages/raiding/index.md

 - Saturday 9am to Noon Server Time

 ### Normal Difficulty Alt Run - Completely optional
-Thursdays 6pm to 9pm Server Time (Pacific Time Zone).
+- Thursdays 6pm to 9pm Server Time (Pacific Time Zone).

 <hr class="divider">

 ## Raid Roster

 Our main raid roster consists of Legionnaires with the occasional trial member.
-Our Thursday Alt/Normal run is open to anyone in the guild as long as you meet the minimum requirements.
+Our Thursday Alt and Social-friendly Normal run is open to anyone in the guild as long as you meet the minimum requirements.

 <hr class="divider">